Plan authoring sites for cross-site publishing in SharePoint Server

 How big are the asset files?

-If you plan to use very large files such as videos in content, you should plan to increase the maximum upload file size on the server where the asset library is located.
+If you plan to use large files such as videos in content, you should plan to increase the maximum upload file size on the server where the asset library is located.
 This will allow you to upload files that are larger than the default setting permitted by SharePoint Server.
 For more information about the BLOB cache, bit-rate throttling, and maximum upload file size, see Plan for caching and performance in SharePoint Server.

 For more information about how to plan for asset libraries, see Plan digital asset libraries in SharePoint Server 2013.